Neither Sex Has a Corner on Sin: The Complicit Women of Isaiah 3-4, Current Events, and Women Attached to Power

 The other day I heard a Christian author say that men and women are assigned different roles in Scripture.
 “For example,” she said, “men are responsible for their family.
 That’s in the Bible and I believe the Bible.”
 She didn’t directly state that women are not responsible for their family, but that was the implication.
 Nor did she mention where in Scripture she finds this idea.

 Her comment reminded me of the many times and various ways I’ve heard people claim that although women are accountable to God in some sense, men are more accountable.
 God may call women to account for their personal actions and responsibilities, but men will answer for the overall picture, the larger narrative.
 A woman may be answerable for her “domain,” but a man is “lord of the earth,” responsible for everything that happens under the sun.[1]
+Continue reading “Are Men More Accountable to God than Women?”

 To Help or Not to Help, that is Not the Question: Gen. 2:18, Woman as Man’s “Helper,” and Issues in Translation

 Recently I took the time to do an in-depth study of ezer, the Hebrew word describing the first woman in Gen. 2:18, 20 that is often translated “helper” in English.
 Though I’ve spent way too many years reading every scholar I could get my hands on, I mean every scholarly comment I could get my hands on, as so far I have not laid hands on any scholars, when I finally studied ezer in depth I could not help being more than mildly surprised.
-Frankly, unless someone can send me a suitable helper to help me see the light, I can’t help but question the helpfulness of “helper.”
+Frankly, unless someone can send me a suitable helper to help me see the light, I can’t help but question the helpfulness of the translation “helper.”

 You see, I had heard that while ezer-helpers aren’t always subordinate, they can be.
 Though ezer is used mostly of Yahweh in the Old Testament, the one being who is vastly superior to anyone and everyone, it is said that the word itself doesn’t tell you whether the helper is inferior or superior to the person they’re helping.[1]
 So, an ezer-helper could supposedly be either, though when it’s the woman it means inferior.
 Inferior in rank, that is, not in essence.[2]
 Continue reading “To Help or Not to Help, that is Not the Question: Gen. 2:18, Woman as Man’s “Helper,” and Issues in Translation”